Web99-web/metaadvisor.eu/content/news/2026/07/07/bonk-dao-20m-stolen-after-votes-were-bought.md

 If the community is not active, if quorum is not strong enough and if there are no additional protections for large fund transfers, a DAO can become vulnerable to an attack that does not happen through a bug, but through the rules themselves.

+{{< support2 >}}

+## Bybit, Binance and KuCoin: buying votes and trying to trace the funds

+According to available reports, the attacker did not just “happen” to have enough BONK tokens.
+On **July 4 and 5**, the attacker deliberately bought BONK on exchanges such as **Bybit** and **Binance**, while part of the funds was reportedly obtained through DeFi lending platforms.
+This gave the attacker enough voting power for the malicious proposal to pass.

+After the treasury funds were drained, BONK DAO reportedly identified suspicious exchange wallet addresses that had been used before the vote.
+According to reports cited by **KuCoin**, the project is now trying to coordinate with **exchanges**, **bridges**, the **Solana Foundation** and **relevant authorities** to trace the stolen funds, try to freeze them if they reach centralized exchanges, and increase the chances of recovering at least part of the assets.

+It is important to note that, so far, there is no confirmation that the attacker bought BONK through KuCoin, nor that KuCoin itself has recovered the funds.
+In the available information, KuCoin appears as a source reporting that BONK DAO is trying to coordinate the tracing and possible recovery of funds after the attack.

+This detail matters because it shows that the attack was not spontaneous.
+The attacker built the position over several days, bought voting power and waited for the proposal to pass.
+That is why this case looks more like a planned governance operation than a classic crypto hack.

 ## Our view

 - BONK DAO lost around **$20 million** through a malicious governance proposal.